 If it’s your very first time to the studio arrive around 10 minutes before class so we can do a little paperwork.

 + CAN I DO YOGA IF I’M NOT FLEXIBLE?

 Definitely!
 Worrying about being too inflexible for yoga is like worrying about being too dirty to take a shower!
 Starting tight is the ideal way to begin your yoga practice.
 You’ll limber up with practice.
 We’ll teach you the safest, fastest, most effective ways to improve your range-of-motion and to feel more comfortable in your body.

 Just wear something comfortable that you can move freely in.
-Expensive yoga pants aren’t necessary but overly baggy clothes can trip you up.
-Yoga is practiced barefoot.
+Expensive yoga pants aren’t necessary but overly baggy clothes can trip you up. your hair hangs down in your face when you put your head down you might prefer to put your hair up Yoga is practiced barefoot.
 (We don’t care if your feet aren’t pretty.
 Ours aren’t perfectly pedicured either.)
 Guys can wear sweatpants, or layer bike shorts beneath gym shorts.

 Most of our classes begin with about five minutes of centering that brings awareness to your breath.
 Our teachers usually offer some form of inspiration.
 They might read a quote or share a thought.
 We make a point of drawing connections between yoga and everyday life (which is that mind body connection people are always talking about).

 Next our instructors will guide you through a series of yoga poses.
 You may break a sweat.
 Some of our classes are gentle, and others are more active.
 Every teacher has her or his own individual voice but you can expect every member of our team to pay attention to healthy biomechanics.